apache/cloudstack-docs-admin/source/networking2.rst

       **CIDR list**: The guest CIDR list of the remote subnets.
 Enter a CIDR or a comma-separated list of CIDRs.
-Ensure that a guest CIDR list is not overlapped with the VPC’s CIDR, or another guest CIDR.
+Ensure that a guest CIDR list is not overlapped with the VPC's CIDR, or another guest CIDR.
       The CIDR must be RFC1918-compliant.

    -